Cummings $20 Million Grant Program

 You can learn more about this opportunity by visiting the funder's website.

-- The Cummings $20 Million Grant Program is a place-based initiative that primarily supports nonprofits in the Massachusetts counties where Cummings Foundation operates commercial properties and where most staff and clients of Cummings Foundation and Cummings Properties live—Middlesex, Essex, and Suffolk County.
+- The Cummings $20 Million Grant Program is a place-based initiative that primarily supports nonprofits in the Massachusetts counties where Cummings Foundation operates commercial properties and where most staff and clients of Cummings Foundation and Cummings Properties live—Middlesex, Essex, and Suffolk counties.

 - Applicants should be local organizations that are not only headquartered in but also provide at least 50 percent of their services in this tri-county area.